HusseinAlmulla/P2P-Project/README.md

 # P2P-Project

-This application aims to provide mobile service for money transfer among friends.
+This application aims to provide mobile service for money transfer among friends.<br>

 High-level use cases overview:<br>
 1. User download the mobile application from Google Play<br>